-The server provides 12 tools covering the full calendar lifecycle: listing calendars, creating and modifying events, searching, checking availability, and managing multiple Google accounts simultaneously.
+The server now provides 13 tools covering the full calendar lifecycle: listing calendars, creating and modifying events (including bulk creation), searching, checking availability, and managing multiple Google accounts simultaneously.
 It installs via npm (@cocal/google-calendar-mcp) or runs in Docker.

-What makes this one stand out: multi-account support with cross-calendar conflict detection, intelligent event import from images and PDFs, and proper OAuth 2.0 authentication.
+What makes this one stand out: multi-account support with cross-calendar conflict detection, intelligent event import from images and PDFs, PKCE-secured OAuth 2.0 authentication, and a new bulk event creation tool.
 For a community project, the polish level is unusually high.

 What It Does